JoshuaWise/not-supported/README.md

 # not-supported
-`not-supported` is a script which, when placed in the `HEAD` of an HTML page, will limit that page's support to browsers that support most HTML5/CSS3/ES5 technologies.
+`not-supported` is a script which will limit that page's support to browsers that support most HTML5/CSS3/ES5 technologies.
 Specifically, it used Modernizr to test for these features:

 * CSS `rem` unit
 * CSS `vw` and `vh` units